-- You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You cannot tolerate the loss of some or all of the principal amount of the Securities, and you are not willing to make an investment that may have up to the full downside market risk of the Underlying. - You believe that the value of the Underlying will decline below the Digital Barrier from the Initial Underlying Value to the Final Underlying Value. - You do not seek an investment that has a potential positive return that is limited to the Digital Return. - You are unwilling to invest in the Securities based on the Digital Return set forth on the cover page of this pricing supplement. - You seek current income from your investment or prefer to receive the dividends paid on the securities composing the Underlying. - You cannot tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the value of the Underlying. - ◆ You do not fully understand or accept the risks associated with the Underlying. - You are unable or unwilling to hold the Securities to maturity, or you seek an investment for which there will be an active secondary market. - You are not willing to assume our credit risk for all payments under the Securities, including any repayment of principal.
+- You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You cannot tolerate the loss of some or all of the principal amount of the Securities, and you are not willing to make an investment that may have up to the full downside market risk of the Underlying. - You believe that the value of the Underlying will decline below the Digital Barrier from the Initial Underlying Value to the Final Underlying Value. - You cannot tolerate receiving shares of the Underlying at maturity likely to be worth less than your principal amount and that may have no value at all. - You do not seek an investment that has a potential positive return that is limited to the Digital Return. - You are unwilling to invest in the Securities based on the Digital Return set forth on the cover page of this pricing supplement. - You seek current income from your investment or prefer to receive the dividends paid on the Underlying or the component securities held by the Underlying. - You cannot tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the value of the Underlying. - You do not fully understand or accept the risks associated with the Underlying. - You are unable or unwilling to hold the Securities to maturity, or you seek an investment for which there will be an active secondary market. - You are not willing to assume our credit risk for all payments under the Securities, including any repayment of principal.